amitmse/in_Python_/Logistic Regression/README.md

 		- Logistic Regression uses Maximum likelihood estimation finds parameter values that maximize the likelihood of making the observations given the parameters.
 Linear regression uses Ordinary Least Squares (OLS) which finds parameter values that minimizing the error.
-		- MLE allows more flexibility in the data and analysis because it has fewer restrictions
+		- MLE allows more flexibility because it has fewer restrictions.

 -----------------------------------------------------------------------------------------------------------------------